Kontur-Mobile/VisualFSM/docs/eng/Quickstart-ENG.md

 ### How to enable code generation

 1. Annotate the Feature class with the GenerateTransitionFactory annotation
-2. Pass to TransitionFactory constructor parameters
+2. Pass the transitionFactory parameter to the Feature constructor
     1. For jvm project use the provideTransitionFactory function
     2. For a non-jvm project, pass an instance of the generated class.
        The name of the generated class is formed as "Generated\*Feature\*TransitionFactory",